chanced/classy-store/README.md

 	@mutator // <-- wraps your method so that updates are fired appropriately inc(n = 1) {
 		this.count = this.count + n;
-		// if you do not use @mutator, you can also:
-		// this.broadcast()
 		return this.count;
 	}